soderlind/super-admin-all-sites-menu/readme.txt

 = 1.4.18 =

-* Replace webpack with wp-scripts
+* Replace build script from webpack to wp-scripts (@wordpress/scripts)

 = 1.4.17 =